 It’s pretty common to see discussions about how to determine if a candidate for a programming job has a “passion” for programming and software.
 One of the usual pieces of advice is to ask about the projects someone does in their “spare time.”

 Ya know, this point just keeps slapping me in the face.
 It seems that people don’t stop trying to use Lisp because they don’t like the language.
 A lot of people stop because they don’t like the programming environment.
 Looking around the Q&A sites there seem to be many more questions about setting up a programming environment for the Lisp family of languages than there are for the more mainstream languages like Java and C++.

 One of my most-upvoted answers on Stackoverflow is a simple example of how to call Clojure functions from Java.
 It doesn’t require calling through the Clojure run-time as so many responses do.
 But there is more to writing programs than calling static functions, as in my answer.
 You also might need to call methods of objects and on objects across the Clojure/Java divide.

 Back when closures were first explained to me, a long time ago, I thought “sounds like a language with pass-by-reference semantics like Pascal.”
 Of course, it isn’t quite that simple.

 Clojure has a lot of nice features that work naturally to give you a “better Java than Java”.
 Here’s an example of using a closure that is not at all easy in Java.

-I’ve used enclojure (Update 12 Mar 2018: The link is now dead.) for a long time (in internet years).
+I’ve used enclojure (Broken Link) for a long time (in internet years).
 It has always seemed a bit finicky.
 However, with the 1.4 release and the switch to using Maven as the build tool, things stopped working.
 Projects that had worked fine before no longer compiled or executed.
 The “Getting Started” section of the enclojure web page appears to be hopelessly out of date and actually misleading.
 Here’s what I had to do.